-The Platform’s focus is on strengthening the role knowledge can play in developing evidence-based policies and practices and ensuring that resources are used strategically and to maximum effect, among others in relation to the four core areas of Dutch policy on SRHR:
+The Platform’s focus is on strengthening the role knowledge can play in developing evidence-based policies and practices for Sexual and Reproductive Health and Rights (SRHR).
+It also ensures that resources are used strategically, including in relation to the four core areas of Dutch policy on SRHR:

 - Better information and greater freedom of choice for young people about their sexuality